 What are the most popular commodities to trade through CFDs in the UK?

-In the UK, the most popular commodities for CFD trading include gold, crude oil, natural gas, and agricultural products like wheat and coffee, as well as precious metals like silver and platinum.
+In the UK, the most popular commodities for CFD trading include gold, crude oil, natural gas and agricultural products like wheat and coffee, as well as precious metals such as silver and platinum.

 Can I trade Commodity CFDs on mobile devices in the UK?